Coalgebraic methods for Ramsey degrees of unary algebras: Introduction

 \section{Introduction}

-Classes of structures with the Ramsey property are severely restricted.
-Nevertheless, almost any reasonable class of finite relational structures has some kind of Ramsey property.
-As an illustration let us only mention the famous Ne\v set\v ril-R\"odl Theorem:
+Almost any reasonable class of finite relational structures has some kind of Ramsey property.

-\begin{THMNONUM}[Ne\v set\v ril-R\"odl Theorem]\cite{Nesetril-Rodl,Nesetril-Rodl-2} Consider a finite relational language with a distinguished binary relational symbol $<$ which is always interpreted as a linear order.
-Let $F$ be a set of finite ordered irreducible\footnote{An ordered relational structure is \emph{irreducible} if every pair of distinct elements of the structure appears in some tuple of some relation in the language distinct from the distinguished binary relation.} relational structures over the language and let $\KK$ be the class of all the finite ordered relational structures that embed no finite structure from $F$.
-Then $\KK$ has the Ramsey property. \end{THMNONUM}

 In the realm of finite algebras the picture is considerably different -- in the past 50 years the Ramsey property has been established in only a handful of cases: finite Boolean algebras~\cite{graham-rothschild-DRT}; finite vector spaces over a fixed finite field~\cite{graham-leeb-rothschild}; finite Boolean lattices~\cite{promel-85}; finite unary algebras over a finite language~\cite{sokic-unary-functions}; finite $G$-sets for a finite group $G$~\cite{sokic-unary-functions}; and finite semilattices~\cite{sokic-semilattices}.
 It is notable that, despite a long history~\cite{deuber-rothschild,oates-williams,voigt-fin-ab-grps}, the following question is still open:

 \begin{OPEN} Is it true that the class of finite groups has small Ramsey degrees? \end{OPEN}